 The problem with rain gear it you sweat inside it and your clothes get wet anyway.
 But it keeps the wind out and means that the torrential cold rain from a thunderstorm doesn't freeze you.
 There is no fancy solution.
 You are working hard, you are sweating beyond the capability of any Goretex or whatever to help.
 You are better off admitting that you are going to drown in your own sweat.
 This in one case where the cheaper stuff may be better than the fancy stuff.

-Bug hood seriously recommended for Coffee Creek and probably for whatever bug-infested backwater you end up lost in.
+Bug hood seriously recommended for probably for whatever bug-infested backwater you end up lost in.

 Thermos of soup is a very good idea.
 We have racers drop out each year from some combination of hypothermia and either dehydration or hyponatremia.
 Hot cheap salty chicken broth helps all three.
 You may be astonished how effective it is at converting a dysfunctional discouraged paddler back into a human.